elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

 }
 ```

+---

 :::note

-The indexOf() method cannot take powerful search values (regular expressions) as the search method.
+The `indexOf()` method cannot take powerful search values (regular expressions) as the search method.
 We should note that the indexOf search is case-sensitive.
 :::

   </div>